KamilErdogmus/CoinMania/README.md

 ## Description

-CoinMania is a comprehensive web application developed with React and powered by Vite, tailored for cryptocurrency enthusiasts and traders.
-It provides robust product management capabilities alongside real-time data visualization from the CoinCap API.
-The application offers an intuitive user interface built with Bootstrap, ensuring responsiveness across devices.
-Form validation is handled seamlessly using Formik and Yup, enhancing data integrity.
-Charts powered by react-chart-js offer dynamic insights into cryptocurrency trends.
-CoinMania leverages Redux Toolkit for efficient state management, ensuring a smooth user experience.
-With its extensive library integrations including react-icons for visual enhancements, numeral for number formatting, and millify for readable number conversion, CoinMania stands out as a versatile tool for both novice learners and experienced traders in the cryptocurrency space.
+CoinMania is a web application developed with React and Vite, tailored for cryptocurrency enthusiasts and traders.
+It combines robust product management with real-time data visualization from the CoinCap API.
+The application features an intuitive Bootstrap-based interface, seamless form validation with Formik and Yup, and dynamic cryptocurrency charts powered by react-chart-js.
+With integrations like react-icons for visual enhancements and numeral for number formatting, CoinMania caters to both beginners and experienced traders in the cryptocurrency market.

 ## Features